 By 1901, 25-year-old John S. Cairns (sic) was still living with his mother at 312 Lynton Road, Bermondsey, but was now described as an author, journalist and dramatic critic.

 The middle initial helps establish Cairns' birth, which was registered in 2Q 1876 in St. Olave, Bermondsey.
 He was baptized John Samuel Caldwell Cairns at St. James, Bermondsey, on 30 July 1876.

-I believe his parents were John Weir Cairns who was married to Matilda Coldwell in St. Saviour, Southwark, in 1863.
-John Weir Cairns died in St. Olave, Southwark, in 1907 and Mathilde (sic) Cairns died in Lewisham in 1914, aged 73.
+His parents were John Weir Cairns who was married to Matilda Caldwell in St. Saviour, Southwark, in 1863.
+John Weir Cairns died in St. Olave, Southwark, in 1907, aged 71, and Mathilde (sic) Cairns died in Lewisham in 1914, aged 73.

 In 1913, John H. Duos was described as "a well-known comedy playright and dramatic critic", although I can find no entry for him in Stage Yearbook, nor any trace of published plays.

 Unfortunately, I have not been able to track down full details of the outcome of the case but the facts, as given by the defendants, are that the action was brought by a discharged servant of John Bull in relation to what was known as the 'Bullet' competition in which a phrase was given and contestants had to create a witty sentence of not more than four words which had some bearing on the phrase.
 For example, "Church Parade" was one of the phrases and the prize-winner's sentence was "Congregation Nodding."